Dhingu Mata Temple: History

 It is believed that Goddess Durga herself appeared in the dreams of Raja Dhingu, a local ruler, expressing her desire to be consecrated in a temple built by him.
-Honouring her divine wish, the king commissioned the construction of this magnificent temple, which stands as a symbol of his piety and devotion.The temple is believed to be made in 19th century and is older than 100 years.
+Honouring her divine wish, the king commissioned the construction of this magnificent temple, which stands as a symbol of his piety and devotion.
+The temple is believed to be made in 19th century and is older than 100 years.

 The Akhand Jyoti has been there for many years, burning constantly for 24 hours everyday.
 There are ancient three Pindis in the temple among a newly renovated idol renovated in 2021, with an old idol behind it.

 Accessibility

-The temple is accessible by a narrow link road by which small vehicles can pass, from Sanjauli market upto top of Dhingu Dhar till a municipal parking.
+The temple is accessible by a narrow link road by which small vehicles can pass, from Sanjauli market up to top of Dhingu Dhar till a municipal parking.
 The temple is also accessible by stairs, there are 400 stairs up to Dhingu Dhar hill on which the temple is situated, which connects through a link road above Sanjauli.
 The temple can be seen from many localities of the city.
 In 2021, the state government made a plan of making an escalator from Sanjauli road to the temple under Smart Cities Mission (Shimla).